bchugg/stat-map/issues with p-values.md

 # Peeking and early stopping

-Suppose you set out to test the efficacy of a new drug.
-You gather 10,000 participants, give half of them the drug and give the other half a placebo.
-You want to see whether there is a significant difference between the recovery rates of the two groups (with a [[t-test]], say).

 You don't get all the data at once, of course, the trial is run over several months.
 Every day you get the results for a few more patients. **You should not monitor this data as it comes in, re-computing your p-value each day, and checking if it's significant**.